netdata/netdata/claim/README.md

 ### Troubleshooting

-If you're having trouble claiming a node, this may be because the ACLK cannot connect to Cloud.
+If you're having trouble claiming a node, this may be because the [ACLK](/aclk/README.md) cannot connect to Cloud.

-With the Netdata Agent running, visit `http://localhost:19999/api/v1/info` in your browser.
+With the Netdata Agent running, visit `http://NODE:19999/api/v1/info` in your browser, replacing `NODE` with the IP address or hostname of your Agent.
 The returned JSON contains four keys that will be helpful to diagnose any issues you might be having with the ACLK or claiming process.

 ```json
 	"cloud-enabled"